iannech/dev-prep/concepts/experienced/design-patterns/microservices-design-patterns/Observability-Patterns.md

 - **Loguru** - is a Python Logging library that offers robust logging services with automatic log rotation and compression.
 It can be used with **Sentry** - a tool that offers Error Handling and Monitoring by providing real-time error alerts, detailed error reports and performance insights.
 [Read More](https://marketsplash.com/fastapi-logging/)

 ## Performance Metrics
-- It's important to keep an eye on transactions to that patterns can be monitored and problems identified.
+- It's important to keep an eye on transactions so that patterns can be monitored and problems identified.
 However, with a growing number of services this can be painful.
 - With performance metrics pattern, you can either gather data about individual operations (e.g latency and cpu utilization) and consolidate it.
 - The pattern aggregates the metrics of different services into a single metrics service that offers reporting and altering capabilities.
 - It provides a consolidated view of how the architecture is performing.